The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

 Technique 2: Half Time and Double Speed

-These are probably the most common ways to manipulate a sample.
-The way that half speed and double speed are able to change the energy of a melody still amazes me.
+In this you have to half speed and double speed and are able to change the energy of a melody still amazes me.
 Half time adds a mysterious, dark vibe, while double speed adds a lot of bounce.

-To add double speed or half time, load in a plugin that has that ability.
-This could be gross beat, half time, or you can do it manually.
-Simply double or half the length of a melody, as well as raising the pitch up an octave for double time, or lowering it an octave for half time.
+Now just simply double or half the length of a melody, as well as raising the pitch up an octave for double time, or lowering it an octave for half time.

 Half Time and Double Speed